blthayer/disquip-bot/README.rst

     was 407MB on 2020-10-11), and it takes a little extra work to `Install Docker on Windows`_ compared to to Mac/Linux.
-However, once Docker is installed, there are significantly less steps required to get the Disquip Bot running compared to the `Local Installation`_.
+However, once Docker is installed, there are significantly less steps required to get the DisQuip Bot running compared to the `Local Installation`_.
 -   `Local Installation`_: The local installation process is relatively straight forward and will lead to a leaner installation if you do